 In addition, the amount of contribution of an infringer that has been granted immunity from fines under a leniency programme shall not exceed the amount of the harm it caused to its own direct or indirect purchasers or providers.

 Future developments and outlook

 Until now, antitrust private enforcement actions have remained relatively rare in France.
 Commentators have suggested that a possible reason for the low number of private enforcement actions brought in France was the relatively low level of awareness of the possibility for aggrieved companies to obtain damages, the absence of discovery and the lack of expertise of courts, in particular in relation to the assessment of damages.

-Although this more favourable legal environment for claimants has not led to a dramatic increase in private enforcement in France to date, it is expected that follow-on claims will become more and more common in the coming years.
-Indeed, awareness of the potential for possible private action has increased not only within companies but also within the legal community, with claim-funding companies also becoming more active in the French market.
-In the case of EU-wide cartels, French companies tend to bring actions before foreign courts, such as UK or Dutch courts, which are still viewed as more claimant-friendly, in part due to discovery rules.
+Although this more favourable legal environment for claimants has not led to a dramatic increase in private enforcement in France to date, there are a growing number of cases reaching French courts.
+Indeed, awareness of the potential for possible private action has increased not only within companies, but also within the legal community, with claim-funding companies also becoming more active in the French market.
+In the case of EU-wide cartels, French companies tend to bring actions before foreign courts, such as UK or Dutch courts, which are still viewed as more claimant-friendly, in part because of discovery rules.
 Measures have, however, been taken to increase the attractiveness of French courts as suitable litigation forums with the appointment of specialised judges and the creation of an international chamber within the Paris Court of Appeal allowing for part of the proceedings to be held in English.